 You may need to order the 111 YDNA test and advanced haplogroup SNP tests for multiple male cousin lines to achieve your goals.
 YDNA tests may take 4 months.
 Family Finder will take one month or more.
 BIG Y700 may take one to six months.

 All of the major Gillespie lines have chosen the 37 or 67 marker DNA test kits.
 Many have upgraded to 111 markers which is especially helpful for deep ancestry and current family branching.
-Haplogroup and advanced SNP testing is strongly recommended as a compliment to Y-DNA testing.
+BIG Y700, the advanced SNP discovery test, is strongly recommended as a compliment to Y-DNA testing.